lossyrob/geotrellis/docs/spark/map-algebra.md

 #### Spatial Join

-Given that we know the key bounds of our RDD, from accompanying `RasterMetadata`, before performing the join we may use a spark `Partitioner` that performs space partitioning.
+Given that we know the key bounds of our RDD, from accompanying `LayerMetadata`, before performing the join we may use a spark `Partitioner` that performs space partitioning.
 Such a partitioner has a number of benefits over standard `HashPartitioenr`: